2023 Most Popular Nursing Bachelor's Degree Schools in Wisconsin

 On average, nursing graduates from Alverno take out $37,115 in student loans while working on their Bachelor's Degree.
 This translates to an average monthly loan payment of $253, based on a 10-year repayment plan.

-With a ranking of #9, Marquette University did quite well on this year’s most popular schools for nursing students working on their bachelor’s degree.
-Located in the city of Milwaukee, Marquette is a private not-for-profit school with a large student population.
+Marquette University landed the #9 spot in the 2023 rankings for the most popular bachelor’s degree nursing programs.
+Located in the large city of Milwaukee, Marquette is a private not-for-profit school with a fairly large student population.

 Of the 117 students majoring in nursing at Marquette, 7% are male and 93% are female.